 The outer casing and internal parts are made of metal - mainly iron, aluminum, and copper.
+Internal parts may also include small amounts of asphalt, wax, alcohols, solvents, petroleum, and other substances.
 The explosive chemicals are mostly made of carbon, oxygen, hydrogen, and nitrogen, but they may also include aluminum or other metals to increase explosive power or produce light.
 TNT, RDX, and HMX are common high explosive chemicals.